check-spelling/pleroma/docs/installation/otp_en.md

 You will be running commands as root.
 If you aren't root already, please elevate your priviledges by executing `sudo su`/`su`.

-While in theory OTP releases are possbile to install on any compatible machine, for the sake of simplicity this guide focuses only on Debian/Ubuntu and Alpine.
+While in theory OTP releases are possible to install on any compatible machine, for the sake of simplicity this guide focuses only on Debian/Ubuntu and Alpine.

 ### Detecting flavour